 - RNIB Scotland’s guide, Bridging the Gap, explains the support and services for young people who are blind or partially sighted

 - The National Autistic Society has helpful information on transitions from secondary school

-You can also ask for more transition meetings if you feel they would help.
+You can also ask for more transition meetings, if you feel like they would help.